Fall brings new shows, services and chance of bigger TV tabs

 LOS ANGELES (AP) — Intrigued by a drama set behind the scenes of a morning TV show, with Jennifer Aniston and Reese Witherspoon topping the cast?
-How about a supernatural series with Lin-Manuel Miranda or a comedy starring Paul Rudd as a man overshadowed by his clone, or the chance to see Oscar-winner Forrest Whitaker as a real-life 1960s gangster?
+How about a supernatural series with Lin-Manuel Miranda or a comedy starring Paul Rudd as a man overshadowed by his clone, or the chance to see Oscar-winner Forest Whitaker as a real-life 1960s gangster?

 Chose them all, and here’s the potential monthly tab for that modest slice of the expanding pie that is TV in general and the fall 2019 season in particular: about $40.
 To be fair, that would provide access to other programs, new or returning, from Apple TV Plus (“The Morning Show”), HBO (“His Dark Materials”), Netflix (“Living with Yourself”) and Epix (“Godfather of Harlem”).

-Note: This story has been corrected to show the proper spelling of Forest Whitaker’s first name.